Definition of Poverty Trap

 (noun) A scenario created when low-income individuals or families living in poverty, lose welfare or tax benefits when they secure employment or a higher salary, resulting in an overall worse economic condition because of the loss of their benefits.

-Example: John had a full-time job in a developing industry.
+- John had a full-time job in a developing industry.
 John was not able to afford childcare for his two pre-school children while he was at work.
-John was forced to switch to part-time employment that allowed him to care of his children with additional help from welfare.
+John was forced to switch to part-time employment that allowed him to care for his children with additional help from welfare.
 Because John had to leave his full-time job he loses benefits beyond pay such as future advancement opportunities, insurance, and a pension.

 - Plural: poverty traps